 So, is HASFit any good?
 The program may work if working out at home is a good fit for your lifestyle.

 Details on the HASFit Program

 HASFit offers standalone videos and complete 90-day workout programs.

 Seniors Low Impact Total Body Cardio

 In each video, Josh demonstrates advanced exercises while Claudia performs a simplified version for beginners.
-The workouts are designed to increase strength, burn fat, and improve cardiovascular function.
+The exercises work to increase strength, burn fat, and improve cardiovascular function.